praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

   - Not providing any parameters (such as typing ```edit-doc 1```) will result in an error message.
 - Only parameters specified in the command will be updated.
   - All other information about the doctor will remain the same.
-- When editing tags, you have to include any previous tags that was already associated with the doctor.
+- When editing tags, you have to include any previous tags that were already associated with the doctor.
   - Not doing so will result in these tags being removed.
   - Type `t/` once, leaving the text for the tag empty, to remove all tags from a doctor.